syncfusion/ej2-vue-docs/src/calendars/timepicker/getting-started.md

 ## Setting the value, min, and max time

 The following example demonstrates how to set the value, min, and max time on initializing the TimePicker.
-The TimePicker allows you to select the time value within a range from `7:00 AM` to `4:00 PM`.
+The Vue TimePicker allows you to select the time value within a range from `7:00 AM` to `4:00 PM`.

 {% tab template="timepicker/min-max", isDefaultActive=true %}